philipapps/github-slideshow/_posts/0000-01-02-philipapps.md

 layout: slide
 title: "This is the second slide!"
 ---
-Hi - I'm the second slide!
-Fun to be here!
+Hi - I've changed things around a bit, but am still the second slide.
 Use the left arrow to go back!